Bike lane divider design

-There’s been a lot in the news the past year about bike lanes – cities worldwide have installed pop-up ones during the pandemic and are now looking at how to make them a permanent fixture.
+There’s been a lot in the news the past year about bike lanes – cities worldwide have installed pop-up lanes during the pandemic and are now looking at how to make them a permanent fixture.
 There are so many ways to achieve this and many different types of cycle lane divider – from a simple line painted on the road, to plastic posts or concrete planters.
-The design process for any urban product involves considering many more aspects than just how it looks.
-On all our cycling projects we consult with cyclists, advocacy groups and urban mobility specialists.
-When designing bike lane separators, what are the main characteristics to consider?
+When choosing cycle lane dividers, what are the main characteristics to consider?

-Perhaps the most important concern when designing objects for the road.
+This is perhaps the most important concern when designing objects for the road.
 We cannot foresee all the possibilities for accidents, but we can reduce their likelihood through smart design.
-This is one reason why many lane dividers are asymmetrical, because the needs of the car user are different to those of the cyclist.
+This is one reason why many lane dividers are asymmetrical, because the car user’s needs are different to the cyclist’s.
 Higher elements with a steeper slope on the car side and lower and gentler on the bike side can be safer for both road users.
 Ensuring there are no sharp edges or corners minimises risk to either person or vehicle in the case of accidental impact.

 The material used also has important safety factors.
 It must be tough enough to withstand impact from motor vehicles, but also cushioned enough in case of accidental impact.
 It must also be flexible enough to adapt to uneven road surfaces.
 Recycled PVC is a great option for this type of product, with the added environmental benefits of using a 100% post-consumer plastic.